Parts Of The Bible That Science Has Confirmed To Be True

 According to Hebrews 11:3, God didn't make the universe "out of what was visible."
 One way to interpret this is that the building blocks of the universe are simply imperceptible to the naked human eye — and of course, physics supports that notion with the concept of extremely tiny atoms making up virtually everything.

-As Lumen puts it, atoms are what form pretty much all that the human senses can perceive, from everyday objects to other people to the planet itself.
+Atoms are what form pretty much all that the human senses can perceive, from everyday objects to other people to the planet itself.
 Identical atoms, when together, form the chemical elements, which are the simplest forms of substances obtainable through ordinary chemical processes.

 A great flood likely did happen (and Noah's Ark could have actually floated)

-Interestingly, there are various kinds of sedimentary rock across the planet with different chemical compositions, serving as geological evidence that at some point in Earth's history, massive floods could have actually happened.
+The geological record certainly supports floods occurring throughout Earth's history.
 However, it is highly unlikely that water engulfed the Earth's entirety in a single flood, as the Noachian Flood story describes.
-This is due to the fact that it's not possible for the evaporite deposits to have formed simultaneously, going by fossil evidence and basic scientific knowledge.
-It's possible, however, that the Great Flood was just a regional flood that looked like a world-ending flood to anyone affected by it.
+This is due to the fact that it's not possible for evaporite deposits to have formed simultaneously, going by fossil evidence and basic scientific knowledge.
+It's probable that the "Great Flood" was just a regional flooding event that looked like a world-ending flood to anyone affected by it.

 What Nazareth was like in Jesus' time

-LiveScience explains that the Bible paints a particular picture of Nazareth, the city in Israel where Jesus Christ reportedly lived.
+The Bible paints a particular picture of Nazareth, the city in Israel where Jesus Christ reportedly lived.
 According to the site, the biblical Nazareth was "a community that followed Jewish religion and customs," and wasn't particularly fond of the Romans.
 Archaeological digs in recent years support this idea — and may have even revealed the house where Jesus spent his early years.

 In an interview with LiveScience, Ken Dark, a professor at the United Kingdom's University of Reading, talked about the discovery of a first-century house that, for some reason, served as the foundation for a place of worship called the Church of the Nutrition.
 The house was also decorated with mosaics.
-Most interestingly, 12th century Crusaders reportedly worked on restoring the church after it had experienced dilapidation, perhaps due to poor maintenance.
+Most interestingly, 12th-century Crusaders reportedly worked on restoring the church after it had experienced dilapidation, perhaps due to poor maintenance.
 As it turned out, they also believed that the house formerly belonged to Jesus.

 Meanwhile, other excavations reveal strong evidence that people living in Jesus-era Nazareth were completely opposed to the Romans and their culture.
 Based on findings from a survey of the Nahal Zippori valley, archaeologists found that the people living in the southern side — the area closer to Nazareth — had an equal amount of disdain for the Romans.